vircadia/vircadia-docs-sphinx/docs/source/host/quick-start.rst

 Notice: Port Forwarding
 ----------------------------

-There are two ways to make a domain accessible from the outside Internet.
+There are two ways to make a domain accessible from the Internet.

 1. You may register your domain with the Metaverse server by creating a `Domain ID` in the domain's web panel found at http://localhost:40100/.
 2. Alternatively, you can manually open the following ports on your router and firewall: